ohscar/rmalloc/doc/paper/jeff.rst

 Returns NULL if no block was found.

-shrink block
+Shrink block
 ------------
 Adjusts size of current block, allocates a new header for the remainder and associates it with a ``free_memory_block_t`` and stores it in the shrunk block.

 rmfree
 ~~~~~~
-Mark the block as unused. <FUTURE-WORK automatic merge with adjacent prev/next block?>
+Mark the block as unused.

 rmcompact
 ~~~~~~~~~